-Every now and then you here report that some email service provider, some social account or som other online accounts have been hacked and passwords leaked.
+Every now and then you here report that some email service providers, some social accounts or som other online accounts have been hacked and passwords leaked.
 Here are a few trustworthy links where you can check if your account was hacked or compromised.

 The company says that they also get inputs from third parties whose job is to find breaches.
-As a result, they have a huge database as are thus in a position to tell you if you were pwned at any point of time.
+As a result, they have a huge database as they are thus in a position to tell you if you were pwned at any point in time.

 LastPass is an online password storage provider and password generator as well.
 Most of these passwords are unmemorizable and are hence, unbreakable (or almost unbreakable).
 LastPass also lets you know if your login credentials were hacked.
 The process is simple with Lastpass, as it is with the above-mentioned websites.
 Just append the name of service or website to http://lastpass.com.
 You can check for breaches in Gmail, LinkedIn, LastFM, Adobe, eHarmony, etc.

-Other siets that tell you if you have been hacked
+Other sites that tell you if you have been hacked

 Pwn is a hacker’s term to mean ‘compromise’.
 Just like they use “tango down” to refer to a hacked and mal-faced website, they use ‘pwn‘ to refer to a compromised website.
 Anyway, since we are more interested in knowing if our login credentials are safe, here is a list of more websites that tell you if you were breached – and for which service: